netdata/netdata/README.md

    You can also use Netdata Parents to:

-   - Offload your production systems (the parents runs ML, alerts, queries, etc for all its children)
+   - Offload your production systems (the parents runs ML, alerts, queries, etc for all their children)
-   - Secure your production systems (the parents accept user connections, for all its children)
+   - Secure your production systems (the parents accept user connections, for all their children)

 ### 5. **Connect to Netdata Cloud** :cloud: